All Episodes

 Exactly.

-But it wasn't until uh 200 uh seven I was actually pulling for Hillary Clinton, and that's when my eyes was open when I saw what they did to her when the Obama campaign played the race card on her, and I saw how the media didn't say anything about it and how they dig her.
+When the Obama campaign played the race card on her, and I saw how the media didn't say anything about it and how they dig her.

-That's when my eyes was open on politics and what happened, and that what what made me become a conservative when I saw how the media did that and how Democrats operated, how they lie and everything.
+And that's what made me become a conservative when I saw how the media did that and how Democrats operate and how they lie and everything.

-You know, I'm not conservatism isn't complicated.
+You know, I'm not, conservatism isn't complicated.

-It's we believe in liberty, freedom, capitalism, and our constitution, low taxes, less bureaucracy, choice in schools, free market solutions for health care.
+It's we believe in liberty, freedom, capitalism, and our Constitution, low taxes, less bureaucracy, choice in schools, free market solutions for health care.

-Um we believe in free and fair trade.
+We believe in free and fair trade.

-We believe in peace through strength, we believe in secure borders, constitutional is on the bench, energy independence.
+We believe in secure borders, constitutionalists on the bench, energy independence.

 That's it.